 2.8.2 Types and Amounts of Insurance Required.
 Unless otherwise requested by the Agency in writing, the Contractor shall cause to be issued insurance coverages insuring the Contractor and/or subcontractors against all general liabilities, product liability, personal injury, property damage, and (where applicable) professional liability in the amount specified in the Special Terms for each occurrence.
 In addition, the Contractor shall ensure it has any necessary workers’ compensation and employer liability insurance as required by Iowa law.

 2.8.3 Certificates of Coverage.
 The Contractor shall submit certificates of the insurance, which indicate coverage and notice provisions as required by this Contract, to the Agency upon execution of this Contract.
 The Contractor shall maintain all insurance policies required by this Contract in full force and effect during the entire term of this Contract, which includes any extensions or renewals thereof, and shall not permit such policies to be canceled or amended except with the advance written approval of the Agency.
 The insurer shall state in the certificate that no cancellation of the insurance will be made without at least a thirty (30) day prior written notice to the Agency.
 The certificates shall be subject to approval by the Agency.
 Approval of the insurance certificates by the Agency shall not relieve the Contractor of any obligation under this Contract.

+2.8.4 Notice of Claim

+Contractor shall provide prompt notice to the Agency of any claim related to the contracted services made by a third party.
+If the claim matures to litigation, the Contractor shall keep the Agency regularly informed of the status of the lawsuit, including any substantive rulings.
+The Contractor shall confer directly with the Agency about and before any substantive settlement negotiations.

 2.9 Ownership and Security of Agency Information.